rtCamp/psat-demos/README.md

 # PSAT Demos

-PSAT Demos is a web application that showcases various demos and scenarios related to privacy sandbox.
+PSAT Demos is a web application that showcases various demos and scenarios related to Privacy Sandbox.

 ## Description

 PSAT Demos is a web application built using Node.js and Express.
 It demonstrates different privacy-related technologies and scenarios through various demos and use cases.

 The project is structured into two main sections:

-1. **Demo Types**: These are categorized demos, each showcasing a specific privacy sandbox technology.
+1. **Demo Types**: These are categorized demos showcasing a specific privacy sandbox technology.
 2. **Scenarios**: These demos represent real-world scenarios where privacy technologies can be applied.

 ## Getting Started